 They tell me that the majority of the shows I watch (NCIS, CSI: MIAMI, THE MENTALIST, CRIMINAL MINDS, COLD CASE, and (I hope it returns...)
 ELEVENTH HOUR) are all CBS shows and CBS is the network known for it's '40 and over' viewers.

 Hmm, well, not every CBS is show is like that.
 The Monday night comedies are doing pretty well with the 18-49 demo.

 Let's see.
 In addition to the household rating and the 18-49 rating that I list every week, I also keep track of total viewers.
 And the 18-49 rating is actually a percentage of 18-49 viewers.
 So from those two numbers, we should be able to figure out what percentage of viewers are in the 18-49 demographic.

+Ok, I've run the numbers, and I guess you're right.
+But ABC is similar (if not as bad).
 Of the 11 youngest skewing shows, 4 are on The CW (One Tree Hill, 90210, Gossip Girl, America's Next Top Model), 3 are on NBC (The Office, 30 Rock/SNL Thursday, Heroes), and 4 are on FOX (Family Guy, American Dad, Kitchen Nightmares, The Simpsons).